 PE 407SL.
-Adapted Physical Education, 3 hours, Fall
+Adapted Physical Education, 3 hours, Spring

 Design and implementation of adaptations to meet the needs of disabled children and adults.
-Prerequisites: One physical education teaching methods class needs to be completed as a prerequisite or instructor's consent.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.

 PE 408.
-Sport Mechanics, 3 hours, Fall odd years
+Sport Mechanics, 3 hours, Spring odd years